The Seljuk Han of Anatolia

 1238-39 (dated by the inscription)

-This is a "Sultan Han", a han commissioned directly by a Sultan.
+This is a "Sultan Han", that is, a han commissioned directly by a Sultan.

 Chronologically, it is the 5th in line of the Sultan Han group.